liqd/adhocracy3/src/adhocracy_core/docs/deletion.rst

   It's also possible to set *include=visible* to get only non-deleted and non-hidden resources, but it's not necessary since that is the default.
 * If the frontend attempts to retrieve a *deleted* or *hidden* resource via GET, the backend normally responds with HTTP status code *410 Gone*.
+  FIXME Not implemented yet, since the frontend doesn't yet need it:
   The frontend can override this by adding the parameter *include=deleted|hidden|all* to the GET request, just as in search queries.
   Anybody can view deleted resources in this way, and managers (those with *hide_resource* permission) can view hidden resources in these ways.
 Those